rrich-kray/coding-quiz/README.md

 ## Deployed Application

-the deployed application can be found by following the link below.
+The deployed application can be found using the link below.

 https://rrich-kray.github.io/coding-quiz/